-To protect yourself, it's a good idea to invest in strong encryption and pseudonymisation (it is reported that companies that do not use encryption may face regulatory action in the event of a data breach.
+To protect yourself, it's a good idea to invest in strong encryption and pseudonymisation.
+The ICO has reported that companies that do not use encryption may face regulatory action in the event of a data breach.

 Mandatory reporting of data breaches will become the norm.
-GDPR will mean reporting within 72 hours of discovery or explaining yourself, possibly under oath.
+GDPR will mean reporting within 72 hours of discovery and you may have to explain yourself, possibly under oath.

-- Attempts to mitigate the damage and side effects
+- Actions taken to mitigate the damage and side effects

 You can no longer presume to hold people’s details indefinitely.
-If you don’t have a legitimate reason to hoard personal data, you must be prepared to delete it.
+If you don’t have a legitimate reason to process personal data, you must be prepared to delete it.

-Under GDPR, individuals have the right to explicitly request you erase all personal data you hold on them, for example when that data is no longer valid for the initial reason you collected it*.
+Under GDPR, individuals have the right to request you erase all personal data you hold on them.* For example, in a situation where the data is no longer used for the initial reason you collected it.

 Is your data organised so well that you could hit delete once and be sure you weren’t going to contact that person again?
 If you hesitated to answer, you’re probably not ready for GDPR.

-The right to data portability is new concept under the regulation, this clause will give people the right to move all of their personal data from one company to another, for example if they choose to defect to your competitor.
+The right to data portability is new concept under GDPR.
+It gives people the right to move all of their personal data from one company to another, for example if they choose to defect to your competitor.

 Could you pick up and drop off all of a customer's data and hand it over in an acceptable format to a competitor?
 Or are your records a mix of paper files and various databases?